dgorin1/mddtoolkit/README.md

 # you should write "[25]".
 omit_value_indices: []

+# Advanced settings below:

-# Some optimization-misfit-statistic combinations may incentivize the
+# Degassing-too-early punishment: Some optimization-misfit-statistic combinations
-# model to degas far too early, especially when there are many heating steps
+# may incentivize the model to degas far too early, especially when there are many
-# at the end of the experiment without much gas.
+# heating steps at the end of the experiment without much gas.
+We leave this off by default,
+# but encourage the user to carefully examine the results of their optimzations.
-punish_degas_early: true
+punish_degas_early: false
 ```

 Once you have your files created and organized, and our software installed, use the following command-line interface call: